aws-amplify/docs/ios/authentication.md

 }
 ```

-`federatedSignIn` can be used to obtain federated "Identity ID" using external providers like Google, Facebook or Twitter.
+`federatedSignIn()` can be used to obtain federated "Identity ID" using external providers like Google, Facebook or Twitter.
 If the tokens are expired and new tokens are needed, a notification will be dispatched on the `AWSMobileClient` listener with the user state `signedOutFederationTokensInvalid`.
-You can give the updated tokens via the same `federatedSignIn` method.
+You can give the updated tokens via the same `federatedSignIn()` method.

+The API calls to get AWS credentials will be asynchronously blocked until you fetch the social provider's token and give it to `AWSMobileClient`.
+Once you pass the tokens, the `AWSMobileClient` will fetch AWS Credentials using the new tokens and unblock all waiting calls.
+It will then use the new credentials.

 #### Facebook with Cognito Identity